tgbot-collection/SearchGram/Docker.md

 > This document will help you to go through the entire process of running this utility.

-# 1. Prepare environment and clone this repository
+# 1. Prepare environment and download appropiate docker-compose.yml

-Install docker and docker-compose on your server, clone this repository to any directory you want.
+Install docker and docker-compose on your server.
+* if you want to use legacy version, which is powered by MongoDB, please use docker-compose.legacy.yml
+* if you want to use latest version, which is powered by MeiliSearch, please use docker-compose.yml

+**If you want to use legacy version of this bot, please download**

 # 2. (Optional) Prepare Encryption data volume